frodrig3ND/Azure_API_Ingestion/post.md

 client_secret=os.environ.get("CLIENT_SECRET")
 refresh_token=os.environ.get("REFRESH_TOKEN")
 ```
 For Strava I will just use the refresh token to obtain a new access token\\check if it hasn't expired.
 This could obviously be changed.
-In fact Azure does contain ways to do so using the [Azure Key Vault](url???).
+In fact Azure does contain ways to do so using the [Azure Key Vault](https://www.alexvolok.com/2019/adfv2-rest-api-part3-securing-keyvault/).

-Once we make the API call to get the activities (code can be found [here](url???)).
+Once we make the API call to get the activities.
 We will pass the results of the call to a storage blob to be further processed (we could also generate one individual blob per record if we wanted to, which would be perhaps a better option).

 This is done using the __util\\.blob.py__ functions.
 There is a why to use the output bindings in the Azure Function, however at the current moment there is no way to set the file type of the blob using that method.